 In order to teach in a post-secondary setting, college professors in literature must have a minimum of a master's degree.
 A Ph.D. in English Literature is usually required in order to get a tenure-track position at a university.
 College professors typically teach literature subjects in which they specialize, such as Elizabethan literature, Irish drama or 20th century American literature.

-According to the BLS in 2012, jobs for secondary school teachers were expected to increase by about 6% through 2022.
-Postsecondary English teaching jobs are projected to grow by 12% in the same period, according to the BLS.
+According to the BLS in 2015, jobs for secondary school teachers are expected to increase by about 6% through 2024.
+Post-secondary teaching jobs are projected to grow by 13% in the same period, according to the BLS.
 Jobs in rural areas and cities are expected to have the best employment prospects.
 These jobs come with a tradeoff: poor funding, overcrowding and low salaries mean that these areas can have difficulty retaining qualified teachers.